airladon/FigureOne/docs/tutorials/03 - Interactive Shape/README.md

 This example shows a circle that can be moved in the container.

-If the shape is released while dragging, it will continue to travel in its last dragged direction, and bounce off the container boundaries if it reaches them.
+If the circle is released while dragging, it will continue to travel in its last dragged direction, and bounce off the container boundaries if it reaches them.

 Open `index.html` in a browser to view example.